lockss/lockss-rtd-portal/docs/migration/configuring2.rst

          If you are doing a :ref:`New-Host Migration`, follow these steps:

          a.
-In a browser, go to the URL :samp:`http://{<lockss2host>}:24602/DaemonStatus`, where :samp:`{<lockss2host>}` represents the host name of your LOCKSS 2.x host (for example ``lockss2.myuniversity.edu``).
-Log in using the Web user interface username and password you specified during the configuration process.
-If the red warning "This LOCKSS box is still starting" is shown, wait a moment and hit refresh until it is gone and you can log in.
+Log into the |CFGSVC| Web user interface as a way to verify that the LOCKSS 2.x stack has come up successfully.
+To do this, in a browser, go to the URL :samp:`http://{<lockss2host>}:24602/DaemonStatus`, where :samp:`{<lockss2host>}` represents the hostname of your LOCKSS 2.x host (for example ``lockss2.myuniversity.edu``), and log in using the Web user interface username and password you specified during the LOCKSS 2.x configuration process.

+            *  If your browser is unable to connect, wait a moment and hit refresh until a Web user interface page is displayed.

+            *  If your login is successful but the red warning "This LOCKSS box is still starting" is shown, wait a moment and hit refresh until it is gone.

          b.
-Click on :guilabel:`Admin Access Control` in the top-right menu.
+Once successful, click on :guilabel:`Admin Access Control` in the top-right navigation menu.

          c.
-If needed, allow the IP address of your existing LOCKSS 1.x host by entering it or its subnet in :guilabel:`Allow Access`, then click the :guilabel:`Update` button.
+If it is not covered by the entries in the :guilabel:`Allow Access` section, add the IP address of your LOCKSS 1.x host (so it will be allowed to connect to the LOCKSS 2.x Web user interface), then click the :guilabel:`Update` button to save.

          d.
 If your LOCKSS network uses LCAP SSL keystores for encrypted communication between nodes, see the :doc:`lcap-ssl` chapter.

       .. tab-item:: Same-Host Migration
          :sync: samehost

-         If you are doing a :ref:`Same-Host Migration`, go to the URL :samp:`http://{<lockss2host>}:24602/DaemonStatus`, where :samp:`{<lockss2host>}` represents the host name of your LOCKSS 2.x host (for example ``lockss2.myuniversity.edu``).
-Log in using the Web user interface username and password you specified during the configuration process.
-If the red warning "This LOCKSS box is still starting" is shown, wait a moment and hit refresh until it is gone and you can log in.
-Your LOCKSS 2.x system is now ready for the next phase.
+         If you are doing a :ref:`Same-Host Migration`, log into the |CFGSVC| Web user interface as a way to verify that the LOCKSS 2.x stack has come up successfully.
+To do this, in a browser, go to the URL :samp:`http://{<locksshost>}:24602/DaemonStatus`, where :samp:`{<locksshost>}` represents the hostname of your LOCKSS host (for example ``lockss.myuniversity.edu``), and log in using the Web user interface username and password you specified during the LOCKSS 2.x configuration process.

+         *  If your browser is unable to connect, wait a moment and hit refresh until a Web user interface page is displayed.

+         *  If your login is successful but the red warning "This LOCKSS box is still starting" is shown, wait a moment and hit refresh until it is gone.